ExpediaGroup/plunger/README.md

     assertThat(result, is(tupleEntry(fields, "found", 2)));

 #Debug output
-For the most part cascading flows can be debugged with your favourite IDE's debugger and cascading's `LocalFlowConnector`.
+For the most part Cascading flows can be debugged with your favourite IDE's debugger and Cascading's `LocalFlowConnector`.
 However, sometimes it's useful to quickly see what fields and values are flowing through your pipes.
 Cascading provides the `cascading.operation.Debug` operation for printing the data in your pipes out to either STDOUT or STDERR. **plunger** tries to simplify this a step further with the `Dump` assembly:

     pipe = new Dump(pipe); // To STDOUT with no prefix pipe = new Dump("prefix:\t", pipe, SYSERR) // prefix all output, use a PrintStream of our choosing

 #Building
 This project uses the [Maven](http://maven.apache.org/) build system.
-It also naturally has dependencies on some cascading artifacts which can be found in the [ConJars](http://conjars.org/) repository.
+It also naturally has dependencies on some Cascading artifacts which can be found in the [ConJars](http://conjars.org/) repository.
 To use this repository you may need to add the following stanza to your Maven repository configuration:

     <repository>
       <id>conjars.org</id>